FlorianRossignol/FlorianRossignol.github.io/Pages/BlogpostTechniqueSceneOpenGl.md

 ![](https://FlorianRossignol.github.io/Images/Scene3dOpengl/giphy2.gif)

 ## Conclusion

-- I need to practice more ! now several day and my vacation i go to setup multiple project, beacause
-- I have some show commings in my final scene i dont implement effect and other.
+- I need to practice more ! now several day and my vacation i go to setup multiple project, beacause i have some show commings in my final scene i dont implement effect and other.
 - I implement framebuffer but cant have time to setup some effect/ exemple ssao etc i dont have to go in the computer graphic beaucause i dont have the capacitate.